Brilliant Red Chokeberry

 Improved, compact selection noted for its lovely white spring flowers followed by larger, more abundant glossy red fruit and brilliant red fall foliage.
 An easy-care, multi-stemmed shrub for massing in borders, woodlands and naturalized areas.
 Ideal near a pond or stream margin.
 Fruit is tart and bitter when eaten fresh, but may be used in preserves.
 Deciduous.

-- OverviewLight Needs:Partial shade to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slow growing to 6 to 8 ft. tall and wide.
+- OverviewLight Needs:Partial shade to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slow growing; reaches 6 to 8 ft. tall and wide.

 - CareCare InformationEasy to grow and highly adaptable to a wide range of soil types and moisture, from wet to dry.
-Water regularly during first growing season to establish an extensive root system; less often once established.
-Feed with an all purpose fertilizer when new growth begins in spring.
+Water regularly during first growing season to establish an extensive root system; once established, reduce frequency.
+Fertilize when new growth begins in spring.
 Prune annually to promote vigorous new growth.Pruning time: late winter.Light Needs:Partial shade to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.